Your credit reports contain information about where you live, how you pay your bills and any public records that you may have.

 - 1 Credit Reporting Laws – Your Rights Under the FCRA

-- 3 How to Dispute an Error on Your Credit Report
+- 3 How to Dispute Credit Report and Win

 Credit Reporting Laws – Your Rights Under the FCRA

 However, the law is on your side.
 By law, credit bureaus have a responsibility to provide accurate information about you.
-The Fair Credit Reporting Act requires them to have a dispute process so that you can get your credit reports fixed.
+The Fair Credit Reporting Act requires them to have a dispute process so that you can get the errors fixed.

 Under the FCRA, if you dispute an item on your credit report with the creditors, they notify your creditor who must verify the item’s accuracy.

-If the item is proven to be inaccurate or unverifiable, the item must be removed from your credit report within 30 days after the dispute has been received by the credit bureau.
+If the item is proven to be inaccurate or unverifiable, the item must be removed from your credit report within 30 days after the credit bureau has received the dispute.

-They make errors.
-Sometimes people similar names or similar social security numbers get mixed up.
+Sometimes people have similar names or similar social security numbers get mixed up.
 Many times items of a family member’s account will appear on a credit report because of similarity in name.

 Identity theft errors is another possibility.
 If someone stole your social security number and opened an account in your name, even if you reported it, that account could still show up on your credit report as a mistake.

 Re-aging of accounts can also occur when collection agencies pass your accounts around.
-These are also credit reporting errors and should be disputed.
+These are also credit reporting errors and you should dispute them.

 The dispute process can be done via mail, phone or online.
 We highly recommend that you do it through the mail.
 This allows you to keep records of all correspondence with the credit bureaus.
 It’s also much more effective doing it through the mail.
 You give up some of your rights when you do it at the credit bureaus website.